levanpham-lr/liferay-portal/readme/BREAKING_CHANGES.markdown

 For example, instead of working with the category IDs via `category.getLeftCategoryId()` and `category.getRightCategoryId()`, you can get the tree path via `category.getTreePath()`.
 Then use the tree path.

-As a reference, this snippet `AssetCategoryLocalService` sets the tree path when adding a category:
 ```
 if (parentCategory == null) {
     category.setTreePath("/" + categoryId + "/");